 In Greek: μπιφτέκια σχάρας, pronounced beef-TEHK-yah SKHAH-rahs

+This is a favorite pork and beef burger recipe.
 A mixture of ground beef and pork makes for fabulous burgers on the grill.
 This simple and easy recipe calls for parsley and onion and, as usual, these burgers are served with wedges of lemon for those who want the authentic Greek taste.
 The meat can be made ahead of time and frozen for later use.

-- 1 pound of beef (ground)
+1 pound ground beef

 1 pound ground pork

-2/3 cups of parsley (chopped, fresh)
+2/3 cups chopped fresh parsley

 1 tablespoon sea salt

-1 1/2 teaspoons of pepper (freshly ground)
+1 1/2 teaspoons freshly ground black pepper

 Fire up the grill (or turn on broiler).